Unnatural Acts in Romans 1:26-27

 Once again, we're looking at a letter, written to a specific group of people, in a specific time, at a specific place, with a specific need in mind.
 What can we learn about this?

 In general, the Jews felt that they were on a higher order spiritually than all other nationalities, because they had the Law and did not come from idol-worshipping stock (at least in recent generations).
-The Hellenistic (Greek) Jewish theologians in particular seemed to have made this innate difference a pretty big deal in their teaching.
+The Hellenistic (Greek) Jewish theologians, in particular, seemed to have made this innate difference a pretty big deal in their teaching.

-However, the Roman Gentile Christians, who likely started as God-fearers before hearing the Gospel, were also naturally adamant to maintain their new-found distance from the Law, while the returning Jewish Christians continued to keep the practices of the Law and want the Gentiles to join back in.
+However, the Roman Gentile Christians, who likely started as "God-fearers" in Judaism before hearing the Gospel, were also naturally adamant to maintain their new-found distance from the Law, while the returning Jewish Christians continued to keep the practices of the Law and want the Gentiles to join back in.
 The Gentiles connected the practices of the Law with the initial Roman attention and banishment, and besides didn't want to take on all these practices since things seem to have been going well without them.

 Paul Writes a Letter